MUSEUM

 Vandorf Public School

 The only building original to the museum’s site, the Vandorf Public School was erected in 1871.
 It features frame construction, board and batten cladding and once had two separate entrances for girls and boys.
 When a new school was opened in Vandorf in 1956, the old schoolhouse was repurposed as an office for the Ontario Provincial Police.
-In 1979, the museum moved into the building and the space now houses our permanent exhibit, “A Good Place to Live”.
+In 1979, the museum moved into the building and the space is now used for exhibitions.

 Scroll to top